flow-project/flow/docs/source/tutorial.rst

 output a list of dictionary elements, with each element providing the attributes of the component to be specified.

+.. _defining-the-location-of-nodes:

 2.2 Defining the Location of Nodes
 ----------------------------------

 The nodes of a network are the positions of a select few points in the network.
-These points are connected together using edges (see section 2.3).
+These points are connected together using edges (see `section 2.3`_).
 For the ring network, we place four nodes at the bottom, right, left, and right of the ring.

+.. _section 2.3: defining-the-properties-of-edges_

 In order to specify the location of the nodes that will be placed in the network, the function ``specify_nodes`` is used.
 This function provides the